 Civil litigation is a term that refers to the civil court process.
 After a lawsuit is filed, the defendant is served with the complaint.
 This is done oftentimes by the local sheriff’s department.
 In some cases, service is done by a private process server.
 In most civil cases, the defendant only has 20 days to file a formal response to the complaint after being served.
 Thus, time is of the essence.

-If you are served with a lawsuit, don’t hesitate to contact our office to discuss your case.
-As mentioned, you may only have 20 days to file a formal response.
+If you are served with a lawsuit, contact our office as soon as possible to discuss your case.
 If you need to file a lawsuit against an individual or business, don’t go it alone.
 Contact our office to discuss the facts of your case and let us help you through the civil litigation process.

 The Rules provide very specific deadlines on how long you have to file an appeal after an adverse ruling.
 If you feel as though your civil case ended against you due to the incorrect application of the rules of procedure or an error in interpretation of the law or evidence, don’t delay in contacting our office for a consultation.